obicons/avis/README.md

 Just run `make`.

 ## Running
-Run `bin/rmck`.
+Run `bin/avis`.
 The following environment variables must be set:
 - `ARDUPILOT_SRC_PATH` - the path to the source code of ArduPilot
 - `ARDUPILOT_GZ_PATH` - the path to the source code of ArduPilot's Gazebo plugin
 - `PX4_PATH` - the path to the source code of PX4

-Optionally, `RMCK_DEBUG` can be set to any value to enable verbose output.
+Optionally, `AVIS_DEBUG` can be set to any value to enable verbose output.

 ## Testing